kryan126/Algorithmic_Trading/README.md

 # algorithmic_trading
-Three scripts to inform stock trading decisions using python
+Three files are three scripts that perform some basical algorithmic trading to inform stock trading decisions.